 Special and Seasonal

 Each year, these special exhibits are held four times in Bldg.
 1 and three

-exhibit in total has around 350 pieces.
+exhibit in total has around 1,000 items.

 Here for past exhibitions.